Claimed moons of Earth: Waltemath's moons

 The existence of these objects put forward by Waltemath (and Wiggins) was discredited after the absence of corroborating observation by other members of the scientific community.
 Especially problematic was a failed prediction that they would be seen in February 1898.

 The August 1898 issue of Science mentioned that Waltemath had sent the journal "an announcement of a third moon", which he termed a wahrhafter Wetter- und Magnet-Mond ("real weather and magnet moon").
 It was supposedly 746 km in diameter, and at a distance of 427,250 km from Earth, closer than the "second moon" that he had seen previously.

 Other claims

-In 1918, astrologer Walter Gornold, also known as Sepharial, claimed to have confirmed the existence of Waltemath's moon.
+In 1918, astrologer Walter Gorn Old, also known as Sepharial, claimed to have confirmed the existence of Waltemath's moon.
 He named it Lilith.
-Sepharial claimed that Lilith was a 'dark' moon invisible for most of the time, but he claimed to be the first person in history to view it as it crossed the Sun.
+Sepharial claimed that Lilith was a "dark" moon invisible for most of the time, but he claimed to be the first person in history to view it as it crossed the Sun.

-In 1926 the science journal Die Sterne published the findings of amateur German astronomer W. Spill, who claimed to have successfully viewed a second moon orbiting Earth.
+In 1926, the science journal Die Sterne published the findings of amateur German astronomer W. Spill, who claimed to have successfully viewed a second moon orbiting Earth.

-In the late 1960s John Bagby claimed to have observed over ten small natural satellites of Earth, but this was not confirmed.
+In the late 1960s, John Bagby claimed to have observed over ten small natural satellites of Earth, but this was not confirmed.